bennewsom/bewd4_lecture_notes/01_Dev_Workflow/slides/slides.md

 * What you will get from us
   *   In class labs
   *   Homework
-  *   Slides / student handouts available in GitHub
+  *   Slides / student handouts available on GitHub
   *   Instructor & TAs!

 ---